- Community Living

 For reasons of health and sanitation, pets/animals of any type, except fish, are not permitted in any area of the residence halls.
 Fish-tank capacity may not exceed 30 gallons per room.
 Tanks are expected to be cleaned and cared for through appropriate care methods as recommended by aquarium professionals.
 Sink drains in the residence halls do not respond well to aquarium gravel.
 Disposal of aquarium gravel must take place in the garbage, not the toilets or the sinks.

 In accordance with the Fair Housing Act, emotional support animals are allowed if deemed necessary after completion of the Emotional Support Animal application.
 For more information, visit the Residential Life Office or call ext.
 8260.

 RESIDENCE HALL ACCESS

-Residence hall entrance doors are locked during the evening and on weekends.
-Residents must use their ID to gain access.
-Tampering with or propping open locked doors is prohibited.
+Residence hall entrance doors, with the exception of Knights Village, are locked at all times.
+Students must use their Wartburg College ID card to gain entrance.
+Students have access to all residence halls using their ID card.
+Tampering with or propping open entrance doors is prohibited.
+The doors are locked with your safety in mind.
 Emergency exits must only be used for emergencies, and interior fire doors must be closed at all times.
-No one except maintenance staff is allowed on roofs.
+No one except for maintenance staff is allowed on roofs.

 ROOM CARE AND CLEANING

 Room care and cleanliness are the responsibility of residents.
 Rooms must be kept clean for health and safety reasons.
-Cleaning of common areas is done by custodial staff.
-Please contact your RHD with any praise or concerns.
+Cleaning of common areas is done by housekeeping staff.

 The Residential Life Office, while encouraging individual expression through room decorations, does have concerns for student safety and damage to college property.
 Accordingly, follow these guidelines before decorating a room: